Tariq60/LIAR-PLUS/README.md

 - Column 14: the context (venue / location of the speech or statement).
 - **Column 15: the extracted justification**
 <br>
+Our justification extraction method is done as follows:
+- Get all sentences in the 'Our Ruling' section of the report if it exist or get the last five sentences
+- Remove any sentences that have the verdict and any verdict-related words.
+Verdict-related words are provided in the forbidden words file.
+<br><br>
+**Please Note:** The dataset in this commit is the second version which was updates after publishing the paper.
+We increased the list of forbidden words in the second version after realizing that we have missed a few in v1.
+To find the results of our experiments on v2 of the dataset, please refer to the [poster](http://www.cs.columbia.edu/~tariq/slides/Poster_where_is_your_evidence.pdf).
+To find the results on v1 of the dataset, please refer to the paper.
+V1 of the dataset can be found in this [commit](https://github.com/Tariq60/LIAR-PLUS/tree/42d9791cee78f275a9f865387b958f4f29049241)
+<br><br>
 Note that we do not provide the full-text verdict report in this current version of the dataset, but you can use the following command to access the full verdict report and links to the source documents: wget http://www.politifact.com//api/v/2/statement/[ID]/?format=json